Childhood Discipleship: Training up a child

 Seventeen parents took the stage to receive their diplomas for completing 13 weeks of classes based around the curriculum Raising Highly Capable Kids (RHCK), which teaches parents skills for raising their children.

-In 2013, Pastor Rafael Berlanga, from Primera Baptist Church in Fort Worth, introduced the program/p>/a>/p>... [continue]
+In 2013, Pastor Rafael Berlanga, from Primera Baptist Church in Fort Worth, introduced the program for the first time to Manuel Jara Elementary School, located just two miles away from Turner Elementary.

 Two former pastors to serve as Area 8 representatives